 In the area of webinar automation, there is quite a bit of jargon that can get you confused.
 In this article, we will attempt to make it as simple as possible for the non-technical person to understand.
-Webinars are basically presentations that are broadcasted via the Internet and are available to anyone who has an internet connection.
+Webinars are basically presentations that are broadcast via the Internet and are available to anyone who has an internet connection.
 Before you proceed, check out the best webinar software and what to choose from the list.

 They allow the people participating in them to communicate with each other at virtually no cost at all.
 Because there are a great many different types of webinars that can be recorded and distributed for free, the cost of how to cite a webinar can differ greatly from source to source.

 On this page, you’ll learn about the following:

 In order to be able to play host to a webinar, you must know how to submit it to the proper directories.
 For most webinars, you will be submitting it to Live Meeting Center, where you and your audience can view your webinar on a web browser or, if you are using a software solution, on a schedule calendar.
 It should also be noted that most Live Meeting Center services will require you to set up an account, so you will need to know how to do that before beginning your presentation.

 When you know how to cite a webinar, your webinar will be properly credited.
 You will usually find that Live Meeting Center offers a procedure for citing a webinar.
 As long as your webinar is submitted using proper form, the person watching will see your citations on the Live Meeting Center immediately.
 Once again, you will want to make sure you follow the procedures outlined in their resource.